EducationNC/EdNC-2019-theme/wp-content/plugins/gt3-photo-video-gallery/readme.txt

 Contributors: gt3themes
 Tags: gallery, photo gallery, gallery block, image gallery, gutenberg block, wordpress photo gallery plugin, gutenberg gallery block, responsive gallery, image gallery block, instagram gallery, photo album, video gallery
 Requires at least: 4.6
-Tested up to: 5.3
+Tested up to: 5.4
-Stable tag: 2.4.1.7
+Stable tag: 2.4.1.9
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-GT3 Photo Gallery & Video plugin lets you extend the functionality of the default WordPress image gallery.
-You can easily create photo gallery, video gallery, slider and much more...
+GT3 Photo & Video WordPress Gallery plugin is a new way to build your galleries with ease.
+Create awesome grid, masonry, packery and other galleries.

 == Description ==

 <h3>Why GT3 Photo & Video Gallery?</h3>

-[GT3 Photo Gallery](https://gt3themes.com/gt3-photo-video-gallery-pro-is-live-now/) is fully compatible with Gutenberg editor having its custom Gutenberg blocks.
-It's absolutely free WordPress photo gallery plugin which allows you to extend the functionality of the classic WordPress image gallery.
-You can easily customize the look and feel of any photo or video gallery using the global GT3 photo gallery settings panel along with the custom settings of each gallery.
+[GT3 Photo Gallery](https://gt3themes.com/gt3-photo-video-gallery-pro-is-live-now/) is fully compatible with Gutenberg block editor having its custom Gutenberg blocks.
+It's absolutely free WordPress plugin, which allows you to extend the functionality of the classic WordPress image gallery.
+You can easily customize the look and feel of any photo or video gallery using the advanced options panel along with the custom settings.

-Create an awesome look for your photo galleries with ease.
-The current version of the GT3 photo & video gallery plugin works with latest versions the Gutenberg blocks editor.
+Create a creative look for your photo galleries in no time.
+The current version of the GT3 photo & video plugin works with latest versions the Gutenberg blocks editor.
 You can easily use GT3 Gutenberg blocks to add image and video galleries on your website.

 <h3>How to Add GT3 Photo & Video Gallery Block in Gutenberg</h3>
-In this video you will see how easily you can create a photo gallery using GT3 Gutenberg photo & video gallery blocks.
+In this video you will see how easily you can create the photo gallery using the custom GT3 Photo & Video Gutenberg blocks.

 [youtube https://www.youtube.com/watch?v=f-NW-3lSO0s]